WALL-E/compass-goc/README.md

   * 2022-12-06: Proposal goes into voting period
   * 2022-12-06: Chain initialized

-Hero will launch as a consumer chain through a governance proposal in the `provider` chain.
+Compass will launch as a consumer chain through a governance proposal in the `provider` chain.
 Read the [Consumer Chain Start Process](https://github.com/WALL-E/ics-compass/blob/main/Consumer-Chain-Start-Process.md) page for more details about the workflow.

 The following items will be included in the proposal:
 * Genesis file hash